How to Vacuum Water with a Shop-Vac (Complete Guide)

 1. Empty Contents of the Shop-Vac

-Check to make sure there is not any hardware, such as in the collection bag, if the vacuum was used in a shop setting.
-If there is anything that should be saved, be sure to remove it before discarding the bag’s contents.
+Check to make sure there is not any hardware such in the collection bag if the vacuum was used in a shop setting.
+If there is anything that should be saved, be sure to remove it before discarding the bag's contents.
 Check inside the canister to make sure there isn’t any dirt or debris inside it.

 2. Check the Filter of the Shop-Vac